How to prevent waste in the kitchen with an ice cube tray.

 7. Lemon Juice

 You can even freeze fresh squeezed lemon juice, or bottled lemon juice!
 The ice cube portions are perfect for drizzling over salads, using in baking, lemonade or for making buttermilk substitute.

 8. Herbs in Olive Oil

 Don’t let fresh herbs go to waste.
-Instead you can place herbs (rosemary, thyme, sage, and oregano work best) in an ice cube tray about 3/4 full, and fill the rest of the cube with olive oil.
-Freeze the tray following directions a the top of the article.
+Instead of tossing out fresh herbs, use an ice cube tray to preserve them.
+All you have to do is place the herbs (rosemary, thyme, sage, and oregano work best) in an ice cube tray, filling it about 3/4 full, and fill the rest of the cube with olive oil.
+Freeze the tray following directions at the top of the article.
 You can pull these cubes out of the freezer to use in soups and stews.